Wroxeter, Ontario

 Wroxeter, Ontario is a community in Howick Township, part of Huron County.

+History

-The first settlers of Wroxeter were the Gibson Brothers, Thomas and Robert, who founded the community in the mid-19th century.
-During its peak period, Wroxeter had five general stores, five hotels, two schools (which ran until 1950), a library, a woolen mill, and a grist mill, and an arena, which ran until it was torn down in the late '70s.
-Wroxeter also had a railway which was completed in 1874, when a train station was constructed to connect the village to the Toronto area.
+The first settlers of Wroxeter were the Gibson brothers, Thomas and Robert, who founded the community in the mid-19th century.
+During its peak period, Wroxeter had five general stores, five hotels, two schools (which operated until 1950), a library, a woolen mill, a grist mill, and an arena, which stood until it was torn down in the late 1970s.
+Wroxeter also had a railway, completed in 1874, when a train station was constructed to connect the village to the Toronto area.
 The population of Wroxeter in the late 19th century is estimated to have been 700-800 people.
+Wroxeter became a village in 1875 but was dissolved into Howick Township in 1929.
+In 1948, the Township of Howick made Wroxeter an unincorporated village.
 Today, Wroxeter's old industries have vanished.
-In 1948, the Township of Howick made Wroxeter an unincorporated village.